 The Optimism Definition - How To Be More Optimistic

-According to an article on positivepsychology.org, "Research has shown that optimism is correlated with many positive life outcomes including increased life expectancy, general health, better mental health, increased success in sports and work, greater recovery rates from heart operations and better-coping strategies when faced with adversity."
+According to an article published in Clinical Practice & Epidemiology in Mental Health, optimism is linked to many positive life effects such as improved physical and emotional health.
 When you see how good it is for you to be optimistic, it makes it difficult to see why anyone would choose not to.
 Understanding the optimism definition and how to be more optimistic can truly transform your life.

 The Optimism Definition

 Many people think of optimism as simply looking on the bright side of any situation.
-Optimistic people are the glass-half-full people.
+Optimistic people are glass-half-full people.
 They see the silver lining and look for the positive in every situation.
 Dictionary.com defines optimism as, "a disposition or tendency to look on the more favorable side of events or conditions and to expect the most favorable outcome.
 The belief that good ultimately predominates over evil in the world."
-Review of other resources, yields similar definitions to the concept of optimism.
+A review of other resources yields similar definitions to the concept of optimism.

-Understanding what optimism is, is the easy part.
+Understanding the definition of optimism is the easy part.
 Applying optimism to one's life, however, is a bit more challenging.

 Choosing To Be Optimistic

 It's easy to be optimistic when things in your life are going well, but what if they aren't?
 The easy thing to do is to give in to your feelings and difficult situations.
-It's easy to get angry, frustrated, and feel like the sky is falling when it seems like you're faced with series of problems.
-But, being pessimistic does not help you.
-Choosing to be optimistic might not improve your immediate situation, but it improves your outlook on life overall.
+It's easy to get angry, frustrated, and feel like the sky is falling when it seems like you're faced with a series of problems.
+But being pessimistic does not help you in the long run.
+Choosing to be optimistic might not improve your immediate situation, but it can improve your outlook on life overall.
 Because of this, learning how to choose optimism is an important part of life.

 How To Be More Optimistic